DavidSchmidt3/spolubyvanie/README.md

 # Create T3 App

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.
-TRPC was removed as there aren't many dynamic data fetching needs in this project.
+TRPC was removed as there aren't many dynamic data fetching needs in this project and there is no need for mobile app.
 For server side data fetching I use React Server Components.

 ## Technologies used
 I have modified the original template to include the following technologies: